-The Company inter alia engages in Fixed-price development contracts, where, revenue is recognized using the percentage of completion computed as per the input

-We identified revenue recognition of fixed price development contracts as a KAM considering -

-There is an inherent risk around the accuracy of revenues given the customized and complex nature of these contracts and significant involvement of IT systems;

-How was the matter addressed in our audit

-Our audit procedures on revenue recognized from fixed price development contracts included:

-- Obtaining an understanding of the systems, processes and controls implemented by management for recording and calculating revenue and the associated contract assets. unearned and deferred revenue balances. - On selected samples of contracts, we tested that the revenue recognized is in accordance with the accounting standard by- - Evaluating the identification of performance obligation; - Testing management's calculation of the estimation of contract cost and onerous obligation, if any.
+Sr. No. Key Audit Matter How was the matter addressed in our audit 1 Revenue recognition - Fixed price development contracts The Company inter alia engages in Fixed-price development contracts, where, revenue is recognized using the percentage of completion computed as per the input method based on management's estimate of contract costs (Refer Note 2(d) and Note 19 to the standalone financial statements) We identified revenue recognition of fixed price development contracts as a KAM considering - There is an inherent risk around the accuracy of revenues given the customized and complex nature of these contracts and significant involvement of IT systems; Principal Audit Procedures: Our audit procedures on revenue recognized from fixed price development contracts included: Obtaining an understanding of the systems, processes and controls implemented by management for recording and calculating revenue and the associated contract assets, unearned and deferred revenue balances.
+On selected samples of contracts, we tested that the revenue recognized is in accordance with the accounting standard by- Evaluating the identification of performance obligation; Testing management's calculation of the estimation of contract cost and onerous obligation, if any.
 We:

-Key Audit Matter How was the matter addressed in our audit Application of revenue recognition accounting standard is complex and involves a number of key judgments and estimates including estimating the future cost-to-completion of these contracts, which is used to determine the percentage of completion of the relevant performance obligation; These contracts may involve onerous obligations on the Company that require critical estimates to be made by management; and At year-end a significant amount of work in progress (Contract assets and liabilities) related to these contracts is recognised on the balance sheet.
-Observed that the estimates of cost to complet were reviewed and approved by appropriate levels of management; Performed a retrospective review of costs incurred with estimated costs to identify significant variations and verify whether those variations have been considered in estimating the remaining costs to complete the contract; Assessed the appropriateness of work in progress (contract assets) on balance sheet by evaluating the underlying documentation to identify possible delays in achieving milestones which may require change in estimated costs to complete the remaining performance obligations; and Performed test of details including analytics to determine reasonableness of contract costs.
-Evaluation of uncertain tax position and contingent liability Principal Audit Procedures: The Company is subject to periodic challenges by local tax authorities on a range of tax matters during the normal course of business including transfer pricing and direct and indirect tax matters.
+Sr. No. Key Audit Matter How was the matter addressed in our audit Application of revenue recognition accounting standard is complex and involves a number of key judgments and estimates including estimating the future cost-to-completion of these contracts, which is used to determine the percentage of completion of the relevant performance obligation; These contracts may involve onerous obligations on the Company that require critical estimates to be made by management; and At year-end a significant amount of work in progress (Contract assets and liabilities) related to these contracts is recognised on the balance sheet. management; Performed a retrospective review of costs incurred with estimated costs to identify significant variations and verify whether those variations have been considered in estimating the remaining costs to complete the contract; Assessed the appropriateness of work in progress (contract assets) on balance sheet by evaluating 2 Evaluation of uncertain tax position and contingent Principal Audit Procedures: The Company is subject to periodic challenges by local tax authorities on a range of tax matters during the normal course of business including transfer pricing and direct and indirect tax matters.
 These involve significant management judgment to determine the possible outcome of the uncertain tax positions, consequently having an impact on related accounting and disclosures in the standalone Ind AS financial statements.
 Refer Notes 2(t) and 30 to the standalone financial statements.
-Obtained understanding of key uncertain tax positions; and We along with our internal tax experts- Read and analysed select key correspondences, external legal opinions / consultations by management for key uncertain tax positions; Discussed with appropriate senior management and evaluated management's underlying key assumptions in estimating the tax provisions; and Assessed management's estimate of the possible outcome of the disputed cases; Assessment of impairment on investment in Principal Audit Procedures: We understood, evaluated and validated management's key controls over the impairment assessment process.
-We compared the methodology used (value-in-use calculations based on future discounted cash flows) by the Company to market practice.
-We obtained management's future cash flow forecasts tested the mathematical accuracy of the underlying value in-use calculations and compared the same to the approved actual results to those budgeted to assess the quality of management's forecasts.
+Obtained understanding of key uncertain tax positions; and We along with our internal tax experts- Read and analysed select key correspondences, external legal opinions / consultations by management for key uncertain tax positions; 3 Assessment of impairment on investment in subsidiaries and Joint Ventures As described in note 5 to the standalone financial statements, the carrying amount of investments in subsidiaries and joint ventures recorded in the separate financial statements is ₹ 1,320.79 crores (net of impairment) as of March 31, 2023.
+The Company recognized impairment loss on investments in subsidiaries and joint ventures amounted to ₹ 1,154.21 crores in previous years. • We compared the methodology used (value-in-use calculations based on future discounted cash flows) by the Company to market practice.